wso2/docs-apk/en/docs/get-started/quick-start-guide.md

 # Quick Start Guide

-This section is a step-by-step guide to create, deploy and invoke an API using the WSO2 API Platform For Kubernetes.
+This section is a step-by-step guide to creating, deploying, and invoking an API using the WSO2 API Platform For Kubernetes.

 ## Before you begin...

-Install the [prerequisites](../../setup/prerequisites) that are required to run WSO2 API Platform For Kubernetes.
+Install the [prerequisites](../../setup/prerequisites) that are required to run the WSO2 API Platform For Kubernetes.

 !!!NOTE
-    If you have already installed pre-release version of the APK into your cluster please remove the installation by following the steps specified in <a href="{{base_path}}/en/latest/about-apk/FAQs/#q2-how-to-uninstall-apk-from-my-cluster">FAQs</a> section.
+    If you have already installed the pre-release version of the APK into your cluster please remove the installation by following the steps specified in <a href="{{base_path}}/en/latest/about-apk/FAQs/#q2-how-to-uninstall-apk-from-my-cluster">FAQs</a> section.

 ## Step 1 - Start WSO2 API Platform For Kubernetes